 Young people in their college years tend to measure the value of their life experiences in terms of freedoms.
 If you mature emotionally, however, you may learn how shortsighted is the preference for freedom to do whatever you want on the air on a radio station.
 Without careful guidance from professionals who have worked in the real world of broadcasting, a college radio experience can become nothing more than a time of escape and play for people who may never intend to pursue professional careers in radio.

 That’s fine if you’re young and you just want escape and to have freedom to put stuff on the air without the discipline of a format.
 But, all that essentially can be an unwise misuse of time, money, and state-owned facilities.
+There’s also the reality that human beings are no longer needed to be announcers or air personalities on radio stations.
+This is a business world fact because nowadays AI can handle the workload saving lots of money that the radio station owners would otherwise have to spend on labor costs.

 Mamas, don’t let your babies grow up to be in the radio industry!
 Hey look, I tried to warn you in a commentary I wrote entitled “Your Career Choice Can Ruin You Financially”!